 - Medical Education

-Dana M. Block-Abraham, DO was appointed to the AMPAC Board in 2012 and is a Fellow at the University of Maryland Medical Center in Baltimore, MD.
-Amy F. Ho is a medical student from Dallas, TX and also began her term on the AMPAC Board in 2012.
+Grayson W. Armstrong, MD was appointed to the AMPAC Board in 2016 and is a ophthalmology resident at the Harvard Medical School Ophthalmology Residency Program in Boston, Massachusetts.
+Ashtin Jeney is a medical student from Washington and also began her term on the AMPAC Board in 2016.

 AMPAC recognizes the challenging financial situation that resident physicians and medical students have as they begin their career in medicine.
 Therefore residents, students and their spouses receive a reduced AMPAC membership at all four levels.